 To populate our faculty and staff Directories, headshots are preferred.

 Due to limited resources, headshots are utilized for the purposes of populating our directory and are not “photo shoots” per se.
 These photos are taken with a white background.
-Physicians are requested to wear suit and tie if Department Chair.
+If they are a Department Chair, physicians are requested to wear suit and tie.

 - Directory Profile pictures are 122 pixels wide by 177 pixels high at 72 dpi (sample below).